 Costs in Employment Tribunal claims

-Working Families does not advise in detail on the conduct of Employment Tribunal claims, as this is a specialist area which is outside the remit of our charity.
+Working Families does not provide detailed advice on the conduct of Employment Tribunal claims, as this is outside the remit of our charity.

-However, we have set out some general advice in this page on the issue of costs in the Employment Tribunal, as we speak to service users who sometimes ask about these issues.
+However, we have set out some general guidance in this page on the issue of costs in the Employment Tribunal, as many service users ask about this topic.

 The general position on applications for costs in the Employment Tribunal

-Employment Tribunal claims can require a lot of time for preparation, and where there are lawyers advising, the legal fees can amount to a lot.
+Employment Tribunal claims can require a lot of time for preparation, and legal fees can be substantial if lawyers are involved.

-Sometimes one side in an Employment Tribunal claim will threaten the other side with pursuing them for legal costs if they bring or continue with a claim.
+Sometimes, one side in an Employment Tribunal claim will threaten to pursue the other for legal costs if they bring or continue with a claim.

-Claimants and Respondents cannot normally claim their legal costs, or for time spent in preparation, as part of compensation, or on the outcome of the case, in the Employment Tribunal.
+Unlike civil courts, where the losing party usually pays the winning party’s costs, costs orders in the Employment Tribunal are rare – they are the exception rather than the rule.
+This means claimants and respondents cannot normally claim their legal costs, or the time spent in preparation, as part of compensation or as an outcome of the case in the Employment Tribunal.

-However, this does mean that costs can sometimes be awarded against you as a Claimant.
-The way in which you conduct your case, and the decisions you make about continuing with aspects of your case, can sometimes lead to you receiving an Order from the Tribunal to pay the costs of the Respondent.
-It is important to think very carefully about and any costs warning you receive from the Tribunal, and to be aware of the scope of the Tribunal’s power to award costs.
+However, costs can, in exceptional cases, be awarded against you as a Claimant.
+The way in which you conduct your case, and the decisions you make about continuing with aspects of your case, can sometimes lead to you receiving an Order from the Tribunal to pay the respondent’s costs.
+It is important to think very carefully about any costs warning you receive, and to be aware of the Tribunal’s power to award costs.

 What are the rules on Costs in the Employment Tribunal?